-The Office of Housing and Residence Life will forward information to all applicants who indicate on the application for admission that they plan to live in university housing.
+After acceptance for admission, the Office of Housing and Residence Life will forward information to all applicants who indicated on the application for admission that they plan to live in university housing.
+University housing includes traditional-style residence halls, suites, apartments, and family housing (apartments or homes).
 Contact the Office of Housing and Residence Life at 940-397-4217 or http://housing.mwsu.edu.